ShruthikBinduraj/UID_PROJECT/README.md

 This project was collaboratively developed by a dedicated team of four members, each contributing their unique skills to bring the website to life:

 Adhithyan S – Responsible for designing and drawing the overall structure and layout of the website, including the navigation flow and page hierarchy.
 His planning ensured a user-friendly and intuitive interface.
-He also contributed to developing the HTML structure of the website.
+He also developed the Builder Info page, handling its HTML, CSS, and JavaScript components.

-Shruthik Binduraj – Handled the JavaScript components of the site, implementing functionalities such as  form validations, cart operations, and interactivity.
+Shruthik Binduraj – Implemented the Home page JavaScript functionalities, including interactive features, and cart operations, enhancing the dynamic behavior of the site.

-Abhinav P Madhu – Developed the HTML structure of the web pages, creating the skeleton of the site including headers, product sections, forms, and navigation elements.
+Abhinav P Madhu – Created the Login page, developing its complete HTML, CSS, and JavaScript structure to ensure secure and user-friendly access.

-Naveen Raj R – Took charge of CSS styling, making the website visually appealing and responsive.
-He ensured consistent design, color schemes, layout alignment, and responsiveness across devices.
+Naveen Raj R – Developed the Home page layout using HTML and CSS.
+He was also responsible for the visual styling of the website, ensuring responsiveness, consistent design, and clean layout across all devices.

 This collaborative effort showcases each member’s contribution toward building a user-centered and aesthetically pleasing e-commerce platform.